What Is A Pop Filter & Why You Should Use Them

 A pop filter serves 2 purposes.
 Its main purpose is to eliminate ‘popping’ noises when you sing or speak into the microphone.

 When we say words that have ‘plosives’, for example, words like ‘people’ & ‘pain’ which has a ‘p’ in the word, the sudden air pressure would cause the microphone to overload.

 Same goes when someone laughs into the microphone.
 The air pressure would simply cause the microphone to pop.

-So pop filters are placed in front of the microphone to help eliminate this fast moving air.
+So pop filters are placed in front of the microphone to help eliminate this fast-moving air.
 Pop filters are usually attached to the microphone stand itself so you’ll need a microphone stand too.
-If you only have a podcast styled table microphone stand then you won’t be able to attach the pop filter.
+If you only have a podcast-styled table microphone stand then you won’t be able to attach the pop filter.

-The second purpose of a pop filter is to prevent the saliva from vocalists going into the microphone.
+The second purpose of a pop filter is to prevent the saliva from vocalists from going into the microphone.
 This to me is an extra thumbs up when using a pop filter.

 The salts from our saliva have corrosive content and so a pop filter definitely helps prolong the life of the microphone.
 Although it isn’t much, it can save your microphone from smelling bad and falling apart.